Aleš Dryml Sr.

 Aleš Dryml Sr. (born 10 June 1953) is a Czech former motorcycle speedway rider who competed in speedway, longtrack and grasstrack racing.
 He earned 32 international caps for the Czechoslovakia national speedway team.

 Career

 Dryml reached fourteen World Longtrack world championship finals, finishing second in 1989 and 1991.

-He rode in the top tier of British Speedway from 1978 to 1982, riding for Exeter Falcons, Sheffield Tigers and Birmingham Brummies.
+Dryml rode in the top tier of British Speedway from 1978 to 1982, riding for Exeter Falcons, Sheffield Tigers and Birmingham Brummies.

 Family

-He has two sons Aleš and Lukáš who both also compete in Speedway.
+Dryml has two sons Aleš and Lukáš who both also compete in Speedway.